biclever/biclever.github.io/_products/webi-master.md

 - **Force Query Regeneration** *(Premium feature 🌟)*: Regenerates all queries in selected documents (custom queries are not regenerated).

-- **Regression Testing**: Allows you to run regression tests to ensure that changes do not negatively impact existing functionalities.
+- **Regression Testing** *(Premium feature 🌟)*: Allows you to run regression tests to ensure that changes do not negatively impact existing functionalities.

 - **UNV to UNX Conversion** *(Premium feature 🌟)*: Remaps documents from UNV (Universe) format to UNX format.